filipegmedeiros/sigmonio-bot/README.rst

 Getting started
 ===============

-Step 1 - Download the project from the sigmony repository on GitHub; Step 2 - Open the terminal in the project directory; Step 3 - Type ```docker-compose up -d``` to upload a local server; Step 4 - Open Intellij, change Api-Key and Bot Name in properties, and click Run Step 5 - Open telegram and start a conversation with your BOT;
+- Step 1 - Download the project from the sigmony repository on GitHub;
+- Step 2 - Open the terminal in the project directory;
+- Step 3 - Type `docker-compose up -d` to upload a local server;
+- Step 4 - Open Intellij, change Api-Key and Bot Name in properties, and click Run

-- Introduction to the usage on `wiki <https://github.com/filpegmedeiros/sigmonio-bot/wiki/Examples>`_
+- Step 5 - Open telegram and start a conversation with your BOT;

 Other references: